UBC-LA-Hackathon/student-dashboard/4-Create-Data-Viz-Dashboard.md

   .map(discussion => discussion.timestamp)
 ```

-You may be wondering why we do this, instead of just sending the data as is to `Heatmap`.
+Why do this instead of just sending the data as is to `Heatmap`?
 Well, we designed `Heatmap` to only rely on `timestamps`, and it's better practice to send child components just the data it requires instead of the entire kitchen sink.

-Similar to how `App` passed data down to `Discussion`, `Discussion` passes the `timestamps` down to `Heatmap`:
+Similar to how `App` passed data down to `Discussion`, `Discussion` now passes the `timestamps` down to `Heatmap`:

 ```js
 <Heatmap timestamps={timestamps} />